Atlético Huila: History

-Following their return to Primera B, Atlético Huila won the 2020 tournament, which did not grant promotion for the following season given that promotion and relegation were postponed for six months due to the effects of the COVID-19 pandemic in Colombia, however they were able to seal their promotion back to Primera A by beating Deportes Quindío, winners of the first tournament of the 2021 season, in a double-legged Grand Final.
+Following their return to Primera B, Atlético Huila won the 2020 tournament, which did not grant promotion for the following season given that promotion and relegation were postponed for six months due to the effects of the COVID-19 pandemic in Colombia, however they were able to seal their promotion back to Primera A by beating Deportes Quindío, winners of the first tournament of the 2021 season, in a double-legged grand final.
 Although their return to the top flight was short-lived and they were relegated back to Primera B at the end of 2021, in their return to the second tier for the 2022 season they were able to bounce back from a poor performance in the first half of the season by winning the Torneo II which allowed them to qualify for the Primera B Grand Final against the Torneo I winners Boyacá Chicó.
 Their defeat in that series forced them to play a double-legged play-off against Deportes Quindío for the final promotion spot, which they won by beating the cuyabro side by a 2–1 score on aggregate, allowing them to return to Primera A for 2023.

 On 4 May 2023, 97.203% of the club's shares were sold to the international holding Sociedad FARLAY S.A. led by businessman Michel Deller, who also owns the Ecuadorian club Independiente del Valle.
+That same year, Atlético Huila suffered a fourth relegation to the second tier, after a poor performance in the first half of the season.

+The failed refurbishment works of Estadio Guillermo Plazas Alcid, which were paused since 2016 following the death of two workers after a section of a grandstand collapsed, posed a problem for the club in its later years.
+After playing away from Neiva while the stadium was closed, in 2018 Atlético Huila had to invest on temporary locker rooms as well as the stadium's lighting system in order for it to be enabled to host games.
+Without a definitive solution from government entities for the reconstruction of the stadium, it was banned for professional matches due to its structural damage on 28 October 2025, forcing the club to look for a new stadium to host their games.
+On 14 November 2025, the club announced an agreement with the local authorities of Yumbo, Valle del Cauca Department to move there, pending approval from Dimayor.
+On 11 December 2025, the Assembly of Dimayor approved the move.
+As part of the agreement reached with the Yumbo Municipality, the club ceased to play as Atlético Huila, making way for a new club named Independiente Yumbo.

+On 25 December 2025, Maruan Issa, club chairman since 2023, handed over the Atlético Huila brand to local businessman Felipe Olave, who sought to build a new stadium for the club as well as returning it to professional competition by acquiring another club's license.